|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 An application to SRJC is required prior to taking the placement test.
 Please bring your photo I.D., and know your SRJC Student I.D.
 Number.
 There is no fee to take the test and test results will be available online in two business days.
 All testing materials will be provided on the day of the test.

 Placement test results from other accredited two-year colleges will be accepted for evaluation.
 Test results must be within three years.
-Fax your official placement test result and SRJC Student ID number to Assessment Services at (707) 524-1638.
+Submit in person or fax your official placement test result and SRJC Student ID number to Assessment Services.
+The FAX number is (707) 524-1638.

 High School Advanced Placement Exams